Beware of These 10 Common Types of Predatory Lending

-Predatory lending is fraudulent, deceptive, and unfair tactics some people use to dupe others into loans that they can’t afford.
+Predatory lending is the use of fraudulent, deceptive, and unfair tactics some people use to dupe others into loans that they can’t afford.
 It is closely tied to the concept of subprime mortgage lending, which is the practice of making loans to borrowers who do not qualify for the best market interest rates.

-While in the United States, predatory lending is often targeted towards minority groups and recent immigrants, in Canada, these types of lenders attempt to attract older adults in possession of considerable home equity yet low on income.
+While in the United States, predatory lending is often targeted towards minority groups and recent immigrants, in Canada, these types of lenders attempt to attract older adults in possession of considerable home equity, yet low on income.

 Lenders in Canada can charge up to 60 per cent interest, according to the Criminal Code of Canada.
 We cannot rely on anyone else to ensure our own financial well being.
 It’s upto each person to become more aware of predatory lending practices.

-10 common types of predatory lending according to Deedstreet Capital
+10 common types of predatory lending according to Deedstreet Capital:

 - Payday Loans